Tales from the Shadowhunter Academy

-Tales from the Shadowhunter Academy or simply called Shadowhunter Academy is a series of connected novellas featuring the character of Simon Lewis from Cassandra Clare's bestselling The Mortal Instruments series.
-It consists of 10 e-novellas written by Cassandra Clare in collaboration with other authors that were published on a monthly basis.
-Much like The Bane Chronicles, Tales from the Shadowhunter Academy was released in print on November 15, 2016.
+Tales from the Shadowhunter Academy or simply called Shadowhunter Academy is a series of connected novellas featuring the character of Simon Lewis from Cassandra Clare's best-selling The Mortal Instruments series.
+It consists of ten novellas written by Cassandra Clare in collaboration with other authors that were published online on a monthly basis.
+Tales from the Shadowhunter Academy was released in print on November 15, 2016.